1. About Qualtrics

 Use of Qualtrics Research Suite should be in accordance with the Acceptable Use Policy (AUP) of Maastricht University.

-Find more information and legal obligations on processing (sensitive) personal data on the Research Data Management portal.
+Find more information and legal obligations on processing (special categories of) personal data on the Research Data Management portal.

 4.1 Research with sensitive personal data, in a single measurement

-When you collect sensitive personal data, you can take the following measures to process the data with minimal risk:
+When you collect special categories of personal data, you can take the following measures to process the data with minimal risk:

 - Approach your respondents via an anonymous link

 - Questions and documents in your survey do not include any (combination of) data which could identify your participants.
 E.g., if you ask for sexual preference, you cannot ask for the participant’s email address as well.

 Download and delete all data of the study immediately from Qualtrics when you have finished the survey.

 4.2.
 Research with special categories of personal data, using multiple measurements